Code-Institute-Submissions/everyday-why/README.md

   2. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

-     1. The user would already be comfortable with the website layout and can easily click the blog link
+     1. The user would already be comfortable with the website layout and can easily click the link to request Newsletter updates.

 ### Further Testing